 Coffee has also been thought to decrease bone density, especially in women.
-So if you love your coffee habit but you already have low bone density, it’s worth talking to your doctor about how much consumption is save.
+So if you love your coffee habit, but you already have low bone density, it’s worth talking to your doctor about how much consumption is safe.

 Tea vs. Coffee: Who Wins?

-It’s difficult to declare a clear victor in this battle of the beverages.
+It’s difficult to declare clearly which is better tea or coffee.
 But as you can see, research gives us a lot of pros and cons to work with, most of which apply to caffeine (which is present in most coffees and teas).
-Determining the best drink for your health will depend largely on your preferences, your tastes, and you caffeine tolerance.
-For a healthy person that enjoys both, there’s no reason not to drink both with moderation.
-But if you have heard issues and feel jittery and nervous after a few cups of coffee, try switching to tea and see if you feel a major shift.
+Determining the best drink for your health will depend largely on your preferences, your tastes, and your caffeine tolerance.
+For a healthy person that enjoys both, there’s no reason not to drink coffee or tea with moderation.
+But if you have heart issues and feel jittery and nervous after a few cups of coffee, try switching to tea and see if you feel a major shift.

 Alternatively, there are many other drinks that can provide the pick-me-up that we depend on.
 An all-natural Kratom powder comes from a plant similar to where we source coffee beans, but it’s generally packaged, sold, and served as a powdered tea, and possesses its own distinctive flavors, characteristics, and homeopathic applications.
 Learn more and shop our selection.